GenericMappingTools/pygmt/CONTRIBUTING.md

   detailed as possible and describe *why* you changed something.
 * Choose "Create a new branch for this commit and start a pull request" and click on the "Propose changes" button to open a pull request.
+* The pull request will run the GMT automated tests and make a preview deployment.
+  You can see how your change looks in the PyGMT documentation by clicking the "View deployment" button after the Vercel bot has finished (usually 5-10 minutes after the pull request was created).
 * We'll review your pull request, recommend changes if necessary, and then merge them in if everything is OK.
 * Done :tada::beer: